What is a Database Architect?

 What does a Database Architect do?

-Using coding skills and data access, database architects will then write the code to create the database.
+Using coding skills and data access, database architects write the code to create the database.
 Once the database is created they will work to troubleshoot any problems and locate and correct oversights.
 During the creation of the database, they will work closely with employees in the company to make sure that the database meets the company's expectations.
 The type of database created can be anything from a system that handles payroll to one that deals with inventory or customer satisfaction.

 A strong database architecture is central to most modern business, and mistakes made within it can cost upwards of millions of dollars.
 It is for this reason that a database architect must be sure to have a strong attention to detail.
 They must also be able to understand the current and projected database needs of their employer and be able to create a platform that functions over multiple systems in multiple areas.